-In cases where injuries or age-related degeneration occurs, our body can fail to deploy the adequate stem cells needed to the damaged area to repair it completely.
+In cases where injuries or age-related degeneration occurs, our body can fail to deploy the adequate stem cells needed to the damaged area to potentially repair it.
 The patient can experience chronic pain as a result.
 This is where our stem cell therapy procedures can be used.
 By injecting stem cells back into the affected area and targeting where they are placed, we are able to treat a large variety of conditions and help the body heal itself.

 Stem Cell Therapy Benefits